takugian/quick-tutorials-with-aws/README.md

 - [cloudfrontlambdaedge] - Cloud Front Lambda@Edge
 - [cloudfrontloadbalancer] - CloudFront distribution in front of a Load Balancer
 - [cloudfronts3] - CloudFront distribution in front of a S3 Bucket
-- [cloudfronts3staticwebsite] - CloudFront distribution in front of a S3 Static Website
+- [cloudfronts3staticwebsite] - CloudFront distribution in front of a S3 Static Website `in revision`
 - [originaccesscontrol] - Cloud Front Origin Access Control (OAC)
 - [originaccessidentity] - Cloud Front Origin Access Identity (OAI)